What to plant and do in the Melbourne garden this month

-October is a great time in the veggie patch.
-Things are warming up and it’s time to get those seedlings in!
+October is a magnificent time to get into the veggie patch.
+The soil is warming up and it’s time to get those summer seedlings in!

 What to plant…

-- Flowers and companion plants: Bring some colour to your patch and attract beneficial insects with anything from the daisy family, french marigolds, calendula, petunias, yarrow and alyssum.
+Bring some colour to your patch and attract beneficial insects with

 Fertilising, mulching and watering